© (c) Lenk-Simmental Tourismus / Lenk-Simmental Tourismus AG

 Through the Simmental to Lenk

-• By train to Lenk, take the Betelberg gondola lift to Leiterli.
+• By train to Lenk, with the Betelberg gondola to Leiterli.

-Take the Wasserngrat chairlift back down to the valley and return to Lenk by bus and train via Gstaad - Zweisimmen.
+Return with the Wasserngrat chairlift to the valley, then by bus and train via Gstaad - Zweisimmen back to Lenk.
 SBB

 • Free parking at the Betelberg valley station